-- a.
-An appreciation of the basic elements and requirements for national security. - b.
-Respect for and an understanding of the need for constituted authority in a democratic society. - c.
-Patriotism and an understanding of their personal obligation to contribute toward national security. - Broad-based knowledge of the aerospace age and d fundamental aerospace doctrine. - e.
-An interest in completing high school and pursuing higher educational goals or skills. - An understanding of the Air Force and military as a f. possible career path.
+- 1. An appreciation of the basic elements and requirements for national security. - 2.
+Respect for and an understanding of the need for constituted authority in a democratic society. - 3.
+Patriotism and an understanding of their personal obligation to contribute toward national security. - 4.
+Broad-based knowledge of the aerospace age and fundamental aerospace doctrine. - 5.
+An interest in completing high school and pursuing higher educational goals or skills. - 6.
+An understanding of the Air Force and military as a possible career path.

 Leadership Education (LE) is an integral part of each year's instruction for AFJROTC cadets.
 Each year's activities are broken into Academic and Leadership components.
 In practice, however, the overlap is considerable.
 The development of writing and speaking skills are categorized as "Leadership Hours," yet when used to present subject matter related to what is being taught in the "academic" area, the results are twofold.
 Additionally, many after-school activities provide the proving ground for newly learned leadership skills.
-Activities such as drill teams, model rocketry clubs, and the formal cadet corps' operation all require offices with considerable responsibilities.
-To describe the leadership portion of the curriculum as being 288 hours (72 hours per year) is technically true; in practice it is highly understated.
+Activities such as drill teams, model rocketry clubs, and the formal cadet corps' operation all require offices with